-Early in 1986, Škoda (AZNP Mladá Boleslav) had already developed a lot of special competition parts to further improve their 130 LR, also planning in performing a full evolution (ET) to bring the rally car to the next level.
-When news of the Group B ban hit the newsstands, the project shifted to the Group S replacement formula – allowing for even more improvements thanks to its lesser homologation demands.
+Sometime in 1985, Škoda (AZNP Mladá Boleslav) had already started to develop special competition parts to further improve their newly-launched fleet of twenty 130 LR rally cars, also planning in performing a full evolution (ET) in 1986 to bring a new batch to the next level.
+However, when word of the Group B ban hit the newsstands, the project shifted to the Group S replacement formula – allowing for even more improvements thanks to its lesser homologation demands.

 QUICK BROWSE CONTENT

-The 130 LR Evolution featured a new wider bodywork package to increase its track widths.
+The 130 LR Evolution (sometimes also referred to as the “130 LR/B”) featured a wider bodywork package to allow an increase of its track widths.
 This allowed the fitment of 210/560 R13 tyres in the front and quite meaty 265/460 R13s in the rear, therefore much improving traction and stability especially on tarmac.

-New ducts were added to the rear quarters, quite reminiscently of the previous 130 RS racing models, as to improve rear brake cooling and engine bay venting.
-The rear lid / larger spoiler combination was moulded into a single unit which allowed to incorporate an oil cooler underneath.
+New ducts were added to the enlarged rear quarters, quite reminiscently of the famous 130 RS racing models, as to improve rear brake cooling and engine bay venting.
+The rear trunk / boot lid was moulded into a single unit with a larger spoiler which allowed to incorporate an oil cooler underneath.
 The bonnet / hood also was modified with an extractor as to aid vent hot air from the front-mounted radiator.

-Further tweaks and improvements were performed to the 130 LR’s engine; the 1298 cc displacement now maximised the B/9 (sub 1300 cc) category, allowing more torque down the rev range.
-A maximal power output of 140 bhp was said to be available, however for most rallies the engine was kept between 130 and 135 bhp for reliability purposes.
+Further tweaks and improvements were performed to the 130 LR’s engine; the larger 1299.5 cc displacement now fully maximised the B/9 (sub 1300 cc) category while also allowing more torque down the rev range.
+A maximal power output of 140 BHP was said to be available, however for most rallies the engine would be kept between 130 and 135 BHP for reliability purposes.

-The Evo was also equipped with all of the competition parts made available in early 1986 by the Škoda Mladá Boleslav works department; more aggressive gearing, choices of different spring ratios (two front, three rear), 22 or 30 mm front and rear sway bars, a wheel centre-locking system, and further refinements to the braking and steering systems.
+The Evo was also equipped with the full array of upgraded competition parts made available in early 1986 by the Škoda Mladá Boleslav works department; more aggressive gearing, choices of different spring ratios (two front, three rear), 22 or 30 mm front and rear sway bars, a wheel centre-locking system, and further refinements to the braking and steering systems.

-Lots of attention to detail were put in making the car lighter with use of advanced composite panels said to having lowered the weight of the normal production car to around 850 kg (1875 lb) when fully equipped for rally duty; about the same as the works 130 LR while being wider and with a larger fuel tank.
+Lots of attention to detail were put in making the Evolution car lighter with use of advanced composite panels said to having lowered the weight to around 850 kg (1875 lb) when fully equipped for rally duty – about the same as the works 130 LR while being wider and with a larger fuel tank.

-The Škoda 130 LR Evo was first tested as a practice car at the Czechoslovakian Rallye Bohemia by Shekhar Mehta in July of 1986.
-Little is otherwise known of the prototype’s early history except that the project was ultimately cancelled when the plans to revive Group S did not come to pass.
+The Škoda 130 LR Evo was first tested as a practice car at the Czechoslovakian Rallye Bohemia in July of 1986 by five-time Safari Rally winner Shekhar Mehta and his wife Yvonne as navigator.
+It is no surprise that the famous duo were invited since the Mehtas were at the time Škoda importers in Africa.
+Little is otherwise known of the prototype’s history except that the project was ultimately cancelled when the plans to revive Group S did not come to pass.

-Danicek’s vision took three years of hard work, spending every possible moment in the garage, and in the end making sure to honour Šefr’s car by a recreation of its livery.
-Petr now uses his Škoda 130 LR Evo replica in demonstration events ever since, such as in the Eifel Rallye Festival.
+Danicek’s vision took three years of hard work by spending every possible moment in the garage and in the end making sure to honour Šefr’s car by a recreation of its livery.
+Ever since 2009, Petr uses his Škoda 130 LR Evo replica in Czechoslovakian historic and demonstration events, but also more recently in the Eifel Rallye Festival in Germany.

 |Group / Class||